Arrival (ABBA album): Commercial performance and legacy

-The album was included in Robert Dimery's 1001 Albums You Must Hear Before You Die.
-Arrival re-entered the UK album charts at #94 for the week of August 3, 2018, for the first time since 1979.
+Arrival was included in Robert Dimery's 1001 Albums You Must Hear Before You Die; the album re-entered the UK album charts at #94 for the week of August 3, 2018, for the first time since 1979.

 Track listing

-All tracks written by Benny Andersson and Björn Ulvaeus except where noted.
+The information has been adapted from the official ABBA website.
+All tracks are written by Benny Andersson and Björn Ulvaeus, except where noted.